Hospitalized Native American’s waist-length hair cut without permission

 AURORA, Colo.
-(KDVR) — An investigation is underway to determine who cut waist-length hair off a Native American man while he was undergoing medical treatment.
+(KDVR) – An investigation is underway to determine who cut the waist-length hair off a Native American man while he was undergoing medical treatment in Colorado.

 The family said they were shocked to see the elder’s hair gone, as the culture believes it has deep spiritual significance.

 Arthur Janis is a member of the Independent Oglala Lakotah Nation.
-His friends and family led a procession to the lawn of UCHealth in Aurora on Thursday afternoon, demanding to know who cut off his hair.
+His friends and family led a procession to the lawn of UCHealth in Aurora on Thursday afternoon, demanding to know who was responsible for removing Janis’ hair.

 “It wasn’t for an operation, somebody just cut his hair off,” Janis’ brother, Keith Janis, said.